PukaCyi/silk/README.md

-# Internal
 Silk, the project that powers banami.nekoweb.org, a personal website by [Banami](https://banami.nekoweb.org/about)

 # About
-Silk is the successor to Banami (codename).
-It is designed to be as simplistic as possible and aligns with websites from the early 2000s, which look fantastic in contrast to modern sites that often overdo their UI/looks.
+Silk is the successor to [Banami (codename)](https://github.com/PukaCyi/Banami).
+It is designed to be as simplistic as possible.
+It aligns with some Nekoweb websites and Pyohato's Nebulamancers site (before being closed as he left the internet), which look fantastic in contrast to modern sites that often overdo their UI/looks.

 # Special Mentions
 * Pyohato (inspiration, assets) - long gone sadly (hope life is going great)